DAVe3283/MIDI-Chimes/Notes/Slave Board Notes.md

 Perhaps some testing with the real chimes is in order...

-Measued values from my chimes.
+Measured values from my chimes.
 Ideal values calced with
     ideal_voltage = ps_setpoint - ((ps_setpoint - transistor_Vce_drop) * set_dc[channel])
     ps_setpoint = 19.13